-- Render services only with appropriate authorization from the primary care physician or the IPA/medical group. - Submit all claims for services rendered to the appropriate IPA/medical group affiliated with the referring primary care physician. - Accept the IPA/medical group's contracted rates as payment in full, minus applicable member copayments. - Provide the primary care physician with the results of any visits, tests, etc.
+- Render services only with appropriate authorization from the primary care physician or the IPA/medical group. - Submit all claims for services rendered to the appropriate IPA/medical group affiliated with the referring primary care physician. - Accept the IPA/medical group's contracted rates as payment in full, minus applicable member co-payments. - Provide the primary care physician with the results of any visits, tests, etc.

 For D-SNP members, please refer to Blue Shield's Medicare Prior Authorization List located on Provider Connection at blueshieldca.com/provider under Authorizations, Prior authorization forms and list, then Prior authorization list for Blue Shield, for services that require prior authorization under Medicare.
-View the Blue Shield of California Promise Health Plan (Blue Shield Promise) Medi-Cal Prior Authorization List, at blueshieldca.com/providers under Clinical policies, procedures and guidelines, then View prior authorization list for services that require prior authorization under Medi-Cal.
+View the Blue Shield Promise Medi-Cal Prior Authorization List, at blueshieldca.com/promise/providers under Clinical policies, procedures and guidelines, then View prior authorization list for services that require prior authorization under Medi-Cal.
 The lists are updated monthly